glouw/blog/_posts/2018-03-11-littlewolf.md

     p = -h / (2 * y - yres)

-As both (h) and (y) are constant, (y) will vary and change the percentage (p).
+As both (h) and (yres) are constant, (y) will vary and change the percentage (p).
 This percentage is then used to lerp the along the casted ray:

 ![](/images/lw/11.PNG)